Fragmon/klipper_max_flow_test/README.md

 Used by setups where motor torque reserve matters more than energy saving, or by users who prefer constant-current behaviour.

-The test detects slip via SG signal patterns only.
+The test detects slip via the [always-on triggers](#always-on-triggers-work-regardless-of-mode) only — the CoolStep-specific triggers are skipped because there's no CoolStep regulation to observe.

 ### Don't switch modes just for the test